Westcoast Wills and Probate LawyerVancouver | North Vancouver | Burnaby | Squamish

 Dual Wills for Business Owners

 Business owners may wish to consider having two wills: one for their company and one for their other assets that need to go through probate.
 With this structure in place, the probate fee will not likely be levied against the value of the company, potentially saving tens of thousands of dollars.
+We often call these dual wills for company owners.

 When working with Westcoast Wills & Estates, you can rest assured that your property will be distributed as you intended.
 A Wills and trusts lawyer will take your instructions, provide professional advice and draft a comprehensive Will that incorporates all of your wishes and includes appropriate trusts, while minimizing taxes payable by your estate.
 Not all wills need a testamentary trust, but our estate planning lawyers will point you in the right direction.
 If you simply want to change a will, our wills lawyers can help you with that as well.